Cory Booker is (Almost) Definitely Running for Senate

 Booker is ramping up the fundraising efforts amid multiple polls showing him atop the heap of potential candidates.
 He may be using this surge to play cash catch up with competitor Rep. Frank Pallone, D-N.J., who has over $3 million in the bank to fund his campaign.
 Another possible candidate, Rep. Rush Holt, D-N.J., has about $800,000 cash-on-hand.

-The fundraiser event pages were all located on Booker's own public website; however, the specific pages were hidden from normal view and only accessible through searches.
 With so many fundraisers lurking behind the scenes, Booker may publicly be in denial -- but privately it seems as if his mind's made up.

 Updated 3/15 -- added two previous fundraisers in early March.